Systems

 Shelves hold a majority of toys from books to dolls to music toys.
 They also give you the ability to use stackable bins or large storage bins.

 When it comes to organizing shelves, create zones to keep them organized.
-For example, one shelf is dedicated to dressing up, another one for Barbies and another one for books, and so on and so forth.
+For example, one shelf is dedicated to dressing up, another one for Barbies another one for books, and so on.

 There are a lot of categories when it comes to toys which means multiple categories will likely have to go on one shelf.
 Do your best to keep like with like.